 So that it, the big loft wall makeover.
 Sometimes I really do pinch myself when I’m sitting in the hammock.
 I’m the luckiest person in the world to be able to live in such a great space right in the middle of a great city.
 I can’t wait to kick back and read a book or maybe take a little nap in this new corner.

 If you’re digging this look and want to try it at home, here’s a little help.
 Just add some vintage or thrifted treasures for that unique and eclectic look and you’ll have your very own cozy and cool Boho nook to hang out in.
+Looking to paint a room in your house, you could bring in the professionals like B&B Painting in Ottawa.

 SHOP THE LOOK: 1.
 DIY Macrame Planter, or buy here / 2.
 Round Mirror / 3.
 Brazilian Style Hammock / 4.
 Round Hanging Planter / 5.
 Gold Planter Stand / 6.
 Glass Vase / 7.
 Teal Planter / 8.
 Vintage Swan Planter / 9.
 Rattan Plant Stand / 10.
 Pink Moroccan Pouf / 11.
 Large Yellow Plant Stand